 Other Names: White Turmeric, Turmeric Ginger

 The must-have spice in Indian curries is not just used for food coloring–It’s a superfood.
-The roots of this ginger family plant have a peppery flavor with a slight hint of lemon.
+Its roots have a peppery flavor with a slight hint of lemon.

 - You can easily grow several plants together in a medium-sized pot.